Surmax 100 Premix (Canada)This page contains information on Surmax 100 Premix for veterinary use.

 Avilamycin is primarily active against gram-positive bacteria.
 Its MIC range for Bacillus spp., Clostridium spp., Corynebacterium bovis, Enterococcus spp., Lactobacillus spp., Listeria monocytogenes, Micrococcus luteus, Staphylococcus aureus and Streptococcus spp. is 0.0125-1.6 µg/mL.

-For the prevention of necrotic enteritis caused by Clostridium perfringens in growing broiler chickens.
+For the prevention of necrotic enteritis due by Clostridium perfringens in growing broiler chickens.

 Note: Comprehensive necrotic enteritis management should be planned in consultation with veterinary and nutritional poultry expertise, and based on flock health history and exposure to necrotic enteritis risk factors.